dlang/DIPs/DIPs/DIP1xxx-rn.md

 void main()
 {
-    A a, b;
+    A b;
-    a = b;     // error: disabled copy construction
+    A a = b;     // error: disabled copy construction

     immutable A ia;
     A c = ia;  // ok